syncfusion-content/blazor-docs/blazor/common/data-binding/dapper-databinding.md

 # How to Bind Data Using Dapper and Perform CRUD Operations

-In this section, you can learn how to consume data from a database using [Dapper](https://github.com/DapperLib/Dapper), bind it to a `Syncfusion Blazor DataGrid` Component, and perform CRUD operations.
+In this section, you can learn how to consume data from a database using [Dapper](https://github.com/DapperLib/Dapper), bind it to a `Syncfusion&reg; Blazor DataGrid` Component, and perform CRUD operations.

 ## Prerequisite software